• Skip to primary navigation

 Sprinkle some fried onion slices or fried garlic bits on the soup, if you have them!

-If you can't handle carbs so early in the morning, a bowl of soup may suit you better.
+If you can't handle carbs so early in the morning, a bowl of breakfast soup may suit you better.
 I remember going with my Grandfather for bak kut teh (a peppery pork broth that is scrumptious with white rice) and chee cheong fun, every week when he was alive.

 Easy Vegan Wonton Soup for Colds